weld/core/examples/jsf/numberguess/README.md

         $JBOSS_HOME/bin/standalone.sh

-2. Deploy example to the server you have started in step 1 using command
+2. Build and deploy the example to the server you have started in step 1 using command

-        mvn wildfly:deploy
+        mvn clean package wildfly:deploy

 3. Now you can view the application at <http://localhost:8080/weld-numberguess>.